prakratisingh/Data-Communication-and-Computer-Networks-UPES/README.md

 destuffing.

 ## LAB 3 ##
-To check if data frame contains noise
+To check if data frame contains noise.